kynnyhsap/lewys/README.md

     },
 })
 ```
-Pay attention that [Request](https://developer.mozilla.org/en-US/docs/Web/API/Requeste) instance ,same to Response, can't be chaged, if you try - you will get error.
+Pay attention that [Request](https://developer.mozilla.org/en-US/docs/Web/API/Requeste) instance, same to Response, can't be chaged, if you try - you will get error.
 It's readonly!!
 ```js
 lewys.init({
     beforeRequest (req) {